periwal45/periwaletal2020/README.md

 contains code to pre-process data as is described under 'Data preprocessing' section of manuscript.

--filters constant variables and removes NAs
+- filters constant variables and removes NAs
--train and test split
+- train and test split
--checks overlaps
+- checks overlaps

 2. FeatureSelection.R and FV_filter_values.csv